Deception in Supervisory Control: Synthesis of Optimal Deceptive Policies

 \section{Synthesis of Optimal Deceptive Policies}

 In this section, we explain the synthesis of optimal deceptive policies.
-Before proceeding to the synthesis step, we modify the MDP to simplify the problem.
+Before proceeding to the synthesis step, we make assumptions to simplify the problem.
 Then, we show the existence of an optimal deceptive policy and give an optimization problem to synthesize one.